mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/create-service/index.md

 excerpt: Illustrates how to create and deploy single command or an image using containers (part 5)
 enterprise: false
 ---
+In the previous tutorial, you deployed a sample application with a predefined app definition and Docker container file.
+This tutorial shows how to create and deploy sample applications that have not been predefined.

+In this tutorial, you get hands-on experience:
+- creating a simple one-command service
+- creating a containerized service

-This tutorial shows how to create and deploy a simple one-command service and a containerized service using the DC/OS web-based administrative console or by running command-line programs.
+The tutorial demonstrates how you can complete these tasks by using the DC/OS web-based administrative console or by running command-line programs.

 # Before you begin
 Before starting this tutorial, you should verify the following: